In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 Candidates who speak multiple languages are valuable in a variety of industries.
 If you’re a polyglot, consider listing languages in a separate section on your CV to show off your skills.

-Including interests or hobbies on your CV is a great way to stand apart from other applicants and show employers that you’re a good culture fit for their company.
+Including interests or hobbies on your CV is a great way to stand out from other applicants and show employers that you’re a good culture fit for their company.

 However, before adding an interests section to your CV, consider whether your hobbies are relevant to the company you’re applying to and are work-appropriate.
 Also, consider the company’s level of formality.